tdwaf/doc.jp/docs/index.md

 A big part of keeping my studies interesting is setting realistic goals.
 I house my goals in a separate section which can be found [here](./goals/index.md)

-## Grammar

-I keep track of the grammar points I need to work on (from my studies every day).
-I house those on a separate page which can be found [here](./grammar/index.md).

-## Goals

-I set goals for my learning every month!
-I house my goals in a separate page which can be found [here](./goals/long-term.md).

-## Tool Setup

-I like to keep track of the various guides I use for setting up tools for sentence mining and yomichan.
-I house these in a separate page which can be found [here](./tool-setup/yomichan.md).

 ## Resources

 I tend to use a lot of different resources and I like to keep track of them all.
 They can be found in a separate page [here](./resources/currently-using.md).